falken1983/tidy_abalones/README.md

 # tidy_abalones
-Abalons age prediction by means of ML linear models focusing on the use of Modern `R` tools and syntax from `tidyverse`:
+Predictive modelling of abalones age by means ML linear regrresion focusing on the use of Modern `R` tools and syntax from `tidyverse`:
 + `readr`,
 + `tidyr`,
 + `dplyr`, and;